-I placed the flat of my chef knife on the table surface, signifying my disapproval.
+I slammed the flat of my chef knife on the table surface, signifying my disapproval.
 Immediately, Eryn and Cornelius looked at me in panic.
 I knew full well that my actions were disrespectful of nobility, but I was not going to let things go down the wrong path.
 Instead, I stood up from my seat and looked at them with a calm but intense glare, my blunt action having drawn everyone’s attention.

 “As we have learned, Electi have the likelihood of demonizing.
 And this ‘Demon’ has targeted them for that reason.
 But don’t forget, another demon existed not long ago, one that you all helped defeat.
 The son of the Madiswil family, a human rather than an Electi, was turned at that time.
 Thus, I think any being has the possibility of demonizing, but the question is, ‘To what extent?’

 I have felt myself teeter on the edge of madness, coerced by the poisonous words from that Demon, the one who used to be Chancellor Willingham.

 What I say at this point has no relation to my Master, Viscountess Faulkner.

 As one who has felt a darkness similar to Miss Saki, I will defend the good that I know is within her.
 I left these lands as a mere servant of nobility, but now, I return as a summoned Electi, ready to take up my blade for what I believe in.

 Is that not what you all have done as well?
 Have you not banded together under the banner of the Valkyrie to fight off a common enemy?
 Then, there is no greater enemy than the Demon.
 We must trust in ourselves even more than before.”